Aster - a story of change

 “Oh hey, I’m transgender”

-Halfway through his high school years the family moved to Hobart which is when life started to change for Andy.
-“Stuff started to get not so great for me,” Andy reflects, “I don’t know if this was because I’d moved away from all of my support structures or it could have been because I didn’t feel comfortable with myself.”
+Halfway through his high school years the family moved to Hobart which is when life started to change for Aster.
+“Stuff started to get not so great for me,” Aster reflects, “I don’t know if this was because I’d moved away from all of my support structures or it could have been because I didn’t feel comfortable with myself.”
 Shortly after he was diagnosed with depression and anxiety, and went selectively mute for close to four years.

 “During high school I’d sit by myself all day and I’d draw and read, and not really have anything to do with anybody.”